Guide for Starting Solids: Tips for Feeding Babies & Toddlers Using PPS

 As you begin to introduce solids, you will find the approach that works best for you and your baby, which is likely to include some combination of homemade purees, store-bought baby food pouches, formula, breast milk, and finger foods.

-While there are many different ways to approach starting solids with your baby, I have found that using the foundations taught in the Positive Parenting Solutions (PPS) course helps make the transition easy and seamless.
+While there are many different ways to approach starting solids with your baby, I have found that using the foundations taught in the Positive Parenting Solutions® online training program helps make the transition easy and seamless.

 In this post, I will review how to know when your baby is ready for solids, how to introduce different foods, and how to use the principles of PPS to introduce your baby to solids when they are ready.